 The Power of Recognition and Rewards

 To recap: public recognition is a no-fail way to boost employee morale.
 But it goes deeper.

-When employees experience significant life events such as loss, they can feel isolated in a culture of nonstop celebration.
+When employees experience significant personal life events or stressful situations such as loss, they can feel isolated in a culture of nonstop celebration.
 Take care of your team members by sending a private, personal note to let them know you see and support them.

 It’s an easy way to create a personal connection and foster goodwill.

 Everyone loves perks!
 In fact, 53% of employees say company perks make them feel valued.
 But do your perks actually boost employee morale?

 Take a minute to audit your company’s perks, benefits and rewards.
-Do your offerings support your employees emotionally?
+Do your offerings support your employees’ emotional and physical health?
 On the benefits side, think about Employee Assistance Programs (EAPs) that provide mental health benefits (plus flexible PTO, and the other promoters of work/life balance).

 As for perks?
 Focus on company-sponsored activities that bring employees of all ages and backgrounds together.
 According to Gallup, having friends at work is a huge morale boost and motivator.

 Schoolhouse Rock had it right.
 Knowledge is power.
 And with our wise friends at Forbes identifying continuous learning as one of the fastest paths to employee engagement, consider professional development your power — to boost employee morale.

-So make opportunities for your workforce to attend conferences, take courses, host meet-ups, and more and watch that morale skyrocket.
+So take action and make opportunities for your workforce to attend conferences, take courses, host meet-ups, and more and watch that morale skyrocket.